caleb-freitas/clean-ts-api/README.md

 ## Project

-This project is temporarily paused.
+This project is temporarily paused

-This project allows satisfaction surveys to be carried out.
+This project allows satisfaction surveys to be carried out

 ## How to execute